The information in this article applies to:

 - Select Tools> Toolbars & Hotkeys> Customize Toolbars from the menu.

-- Click on the blue title bar of the Toolbar Customization dialog and drag it to move the dialog box to the center of the drawing area, away from the edges where the toolbars are normally docked.
+- Click on the title bar of the Toolbar Customization dialog and drag it to move the dialog box to the center of the drawing area, away from the edges where the toolbars are normally docked.

 - Click OK.